vineet-op/vineet-op/README.md

 Frontend Developer based in India🌟
 I build fast, accessible UIs that blend design with code.

-When I’m not in dev mode
+### 🚀 Fun Fact
-de, you’ll find me reading, gaming, or watching anime and football ⚽❤️
+When I’m not in dev mode you’ll find me reading, gaming, or watching anime and football ⚽❤️